 We continued using natural places for bathing in Turkey until we reached conservative regions where walking around naked or in bathing suits didn’t do.
 Only in Southeast Asia did we return to natural baths.

 Read More: 11 Ultimate Rough Camps for Overlanders

-When on the coast, we strip and take a dip in the sea, followed by a quick rinse from the limited water supply we carry (until a year ago consisting of 2 20-liter jerrycans and 1 10-liter shower bag).
+When on the coast, we strip and take a dip in the sea, followed by a quick rinse from the limited water supply we carry (until we had a watertank system, this consisted of 2 20-liter jerrycans and 1 10-liter shower bag).